The coronary arteries supply blood and oxygen to the heart. Coronary artery spasm is a brief, sudden narrowing of one of these arteries.

 Tests to diagnose coronary artery spasm may include:

-Your health care provider may prescribe other medications to prevent chest pain.
+Your health care provider may prescribe other medicines to prevent chest pain.
 You may need a type of medicine called a calcium channel blocker or a long-acting nitrate long-term.
-Your doctor may also prescribe a short-acting nitrate to use during an episode of chest pain.

-Coronary artery spasm is a chronic condition.
-However, treatment usually helps control symptoms.
+Coronary artery spasm is a long-term (chronic) condition.
+However, treatment most often helps control symptoms.

 A heart attack is a medical emergency.
-If you have symptoms of a heart attack, seek immediate medical help.
+If you have symptoms of a heart attack, seek medical help right away.

-Take measures to reduce your risk of atherosclerosis.
+Take steps to reduce your risk of developing heart disease.
 This includes not smoking, eating a low-fat diet, and increasing exercise.